Error estimates for a finite volume scheme for advection-diffusion equations with rough coefficients: Introduction

-The study of convergence rates for finite volume schemes for the advection-diffusion equation is intimately related to the study of the diffusionless case, that is, the study of the transport equation that was firstly addressed by Kuznetsov \cite{Kuznetsov76}.
-Further development of the mathematical theory and the derivation of optimal error estimates with Lipschitz vector fields and regular initial data, either $BV$ or $H^1$, has been studied by Delarue, and Lagoutière \cite{DelarueLagoutiere11}, Merlet \cite{Merlet07}, or Vila and Villedieu \cite{VilaVilledieu03}.
-On the DiPerna-Lions setting, the problem has not been addressed until very recently with the work of Schlichting and Seis, first considering Cartesian meshes \cite{SchlichtingSeis17} and after with unstructured meshes \cite{SchlichtingSeis18}.
+Hereby, we are using the notation $a\lesssim b$ to express that there exists a constant $C>0$ only depending on the norms in assumption~\eqref{eq:diperna-lions}, the initial data and the domain $\Omega$ such that $a\leq Cb$.

-The numerical approximation for the advection-diffusion equation with $C^1(\overline{\Omega})$ vector field was considered for the very first time on the pioneering work of Tikhonov and Samarskii \cite{Samarskii65,Samarskii71,TikhonovSamarskii62}.
-The study of convergence rates and error analysis for these numerical schemes did not happen until many years later with Samarskii, Lazarov, and Makarov \cite{SamarskiiLazarovMakarov87} who considered Cartesian meshes for vertex-centered finite volume schemes.
-Analogously, the same type of schemes with unstructured meshes have also been addressed by Bank and Rose \cite{BankRose87}, Cai, Mandel and McCormick \cite{Cai91,CaiMandelMcCormick91}, Heinrich \cite{Heinrich87} or Vanselow \cite{Vanselow96}.
-The case of cell-centered finite volume schemes has been approached with Cartesian meshes by Forsyth and Sammon \cite{ForsythSammon88}, Lazarov, Mishev, and Vassilevski \cite{LazarovMishevVassileski96}, Manteuffel and White \cite{ManteuffelWhite86} and Weisser and Wheeler \cite{WeiserWheeler88}, and with unstructured meshes for these cell-centered schemes by Ollivier-Gooch and Van Altena \cite{OllivierGoochVanAltena02}, or Bertolazzi and Manzini \cite{BertolazziManzini04}.
+The study of convergence rates for finite volume schemes for the advection-diffusion equation is intimately related to the study of the diffusionless case, that was firstly addressed by Kuznetsov \cite{Kuznetsov76}.
+For results about the mathematical theory and the derivation of optimal error estimates with Lipschitz vector fields and regular initial data, either $BV$ or $H^1$, see \cite{DelarueLagoutiere11,Merlet07,VilaVilledieu03}.
+On the DiPerna-Lions setting, the problem has not been addressed until very recently with the work of Schlichting and Seis, first with Cartesian meshes \cite{SchlichtingSeis17} and after with unstructured meshes \cite{SchlichtingSeis18}.